trilogy-group/cloudfixLinter-demo/README.md

 ```
 export CLOUDFIX_FILE=true
+terraform show -json > tf.show
+python utils/gen_recco.py tf.show > reccos.json
 ```

-This will make the linter read reccomendations from a reccos.json file present in the working directory.
-A reccos.json file has been provided with the demoCode.
+This will generate the reccos.json file and make the linter read reccomendations from it.
+The file is present in the working directory.

-4. Modify the reccos.json file with the resourceIDs for the created resources.
+4. **Optional** Modify the reccos.json file with the resourceIDs for the created resources.
 As the resources would be created, besides them you'll find their ids.
 For example, when an EBS file will finish with its creation, an [id=vol-...] sort of message would be given.
 These ids need to be copy and pasted into the reccos.json file.
 There would be six ids in total.

 The two ids prefixed by (vol-) need to be pasted on line #7 and #30 in the reccos.json file.
 The two ids prefixed by (id-) need to be pasted on line #53 and #79.
 The id prefixed by (fs-) needs to be pasted on line #128 and finally the id for the s3 bucket (my-tf-bucket-cloudfixlinter) needs to be pasted on line #105.